Lost Cause (Billie Eilish song): Reception

 Christian Allaire of Vogue stated the "matchy-matchy outfits are what truly make this slumber party soirée one to remember".
-Jordan Darville of The Fader and Brit Dawson of Dazed compared the visual to R&B singer Beyoncé's 2014 single "7/11"'s music video.
+Jordan Darville of The Fader and Brit Dawson of Dazed compared the visual to American singer Beyoncé's 2014 single "7/11"'s music video.
 The staff of DIY mentioned the video has a "color-coordinated and immaculately-choreographed slumber party".
 Mia Mercado for The Cut opined the visual "can be best summarized as a giant (kinda horny?) sleepover".

 Many who viewed the music video perceived it as being homoerotic.
 Due to the sexual nature of the music video and that it only features women, following its release fans and media started speculating about Eilish's sexual orientation with some being positive and congratulating her for coming out, while others accused her of queerbaiting.
 The queerbaiting allegations escalated on June 10, when Eilish posted behind-the-scenes photos of the music video shoot on Instagram with the caption "i love girls."
 It was the second time that Eilish had been accused of queerbaiting, following the release of her 2019 single "Wish You Were Gay".
 Three days later, the singer uploaded a selfie to her Instagram with captioned "I'm tired."
 Some fans and publications defended Eilish, while others still saw her actions as inappropriate.
+Eilish would later come out as queer in December 2023.